 Research Overview

-Emotions make up much of the fabric of our rich inner lives and they connect us with our social worlds.
-My research joins these two dimensions of emotional life by drawing on a range of theoretical and empirical work, from feminist theory to neuropsychology.
-My central research project sets the foundation for this work.
-In a series of papers that come out of my dissertation, Emotion in Mind, I argue that emotions are self-interpretations: flexible conceptual states which are in many respects more similar to thoughts than to sensory states.
+Affective states such as emotions, pains, and moods make up much of the fabric of our rich inner lives and they connect us with our social worlds.
+My research joins these two dimensions of affective life by drawing on a range of theoretical and empirical work, from feminist theory to neuropsychology.

-My view of emotion bears on a range of important questions.
+My view of affectivity bears on a range of important questions.
 What are the epistemic roles of emotions?
 How do emotions operate in oppressive social environments?
-How do emotions fit into existing theories of consciousness?
+How do affective states fit into existing theories of consciousness?
 How does emotional coping function in the context of mental disorders?
-I have developed several new lines of research on these questions from my central project.
+I have developed several new lines of research on these questions from my central project on emotion.

 Papers